5 portrait lighting patterns you need to know

 Rembrandt lighting with artificial light

-Position your light 45 – 60 degrees to the side of your subject, about a foot above their head and angled 45 degrees down.
+For a Rembrandt lighting pattern position your light 45 – 60 degrees to the side of your subject, about a foot above their head and angled 45 degrees down.

 Make sure that the light isn’t too high for a catchlight to show in the lit eye.
 Without a catchlight in the eye, the image falls flat.